llewelld/data-safe-haven/docs/source/deployment/deploy_sre.md

 ## Requirements

 - An Azure subscription where you will deploy your infrastructure.
-    - An account with at least [Owner](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/privileged) permissions on this subscription.
+- An account with at least [Owner](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/privileged) role over the scope of the subscription.

 ## Configuration